 In accordance with this proviso, each of the two houses of Congress has adopted a set of rules, which they use regulate debate, votes, and other matters (kind of like Robert's Rules of Order, but the details are different).
 The Sentate Rules can be found here (Rule 22 being the most important for issues surrounding the filibuster).

-Since the Constitution authorizes the Senate to make Rules for itself, these Rules are just as much binding law as ordinary federal legislation is.
+Since the Constitution authorizes the Senate to make Rules for itself, these Rules are just as much binding law as ordinary federal legislation is (but, obviously, they only bind the Senate itself, not the rest of us).
 The only possible exception would be if a Rule contradicted the Constitution.
 In that case, the Rule would be invalid.
 For example, if the Senate passed a Rule saying that they could expel Senators with a majority vote, then this rule would be invalid, since the section of the Constitution which I quoted requires a 2/3 vote.
 But on most procedural issues, the Constitution is silent so the Senate gets to decide.

 The important Rules to know about are the following: